CodeFusionAgent/code_eval/README.md

+# Eval code and dataset

-# Contains evaluation code and dataset for the CodeFusion project
+Contains evaluation code, results, dataset for the CodeFusion project.